onlychachii/onlychachii.github.io/README.md

 It provides a total brain workout.
 Research has shown that listening to music can reduce anxiety, blood pressure, and pain as well as improve sleep quality, mood, mental alertness, and memory.

 [Here's a playlist :)]

 https://open.spotify.com/playlist/0g7DziuOcERfr4tAyXB59Q?si=5d52bf8397c34e8f

 5.*Relax*

 ![image](https://user-images.githubusercontent.com/122426478/212586027-03b9ebce-5b42-4ea4-9c98-a97ec7faab4d.png)

+Research shows that relaxation keeps your heart healthier, cuts stress, reduces muscle tension, improves brain function and memory, and helps you avoid depression, anxiety, and obesity.
+It boosts your immune system and helps alleviate the symptoms of many medical and psychological disorders.
+Relaxing is important!